 Ensuring a permanent home in at the Parsippany Playhouse to allow us to develop a loyal audience base and provide stabilization for the organization.

-- Continue to produce four plays per season.
+- Continue to produce three major productions per season.

 - Donate show tickets to those involved in arts that would be otherwise unable to attend.